Reuters reporters say deprived of sleep during Myanmar probe

 Wa Lone said it was “completely untrue” that they had remained in a regular police station.

-“It is mental and physical torture,” a second defense lawyer, Khin Maung Zaw, told Reuters after Monday’s proceedings, adding that evidence gathered through such methods was unlawful and should not be presented to the court.
+“It is mental and physical torture,” a second defence lawyer, Khin Maung Zaw, told Reuters after Monday’s proceedings, adding that evidence gathered through such methods was unlawful and should not be presented to the court.

 Prosecutor Kyaw Min Aung declined to comment at the end of the hearing.